harsh-doshii/harsh-doshii.github.io/content/posts/103_post.md

 +++

 In the summer of 2022, I landed my first major SWE internship at Salesforce.
 An amazing place to work.
-It was a brief 8-week internship, where I was given a project with crystal-clear requirements, a mentor to help me anytime I was blocked, and constant positive feedback for every PR I raised.
+It was a brief 8-week internship, where I was given a project with crystal-clear requirements, a mentor to help me anytime I was blocked, and constant appreciation for every PR that I raised.
 Honestly, I didn't even do much, but this dream internship was a breeze, and I received a return offer to join Salesforce in 2023, right after my graduation.
 I left my internship with just one thought:

 _Damn, working in software is so easy, anyone can do this!
 In the end, Googling/StackOverflow/Teammates/LLMs (recent) will eventually solve all your problems._